openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-debugging-with-devtools.md

 ### Port Forwarding

-When the application code calls the `setWebDebuggingAccess` interface to enable Web debugging, the ArkWeb kernel starts a domain socket listener to implement DevTools' webpage debugging functionality.
+When the application code calls the `setWebDebuggingAccess` interface to enable the Web debugging switch, the ArkWeb kernel starts a domain socket listener to implement the webpage debugging functionality for DevTools.

-However, Chrome browsers cannot directly access domain sockets on the device.
-Therefore, the domain socket on the device must be forwarded to the computer.
+However, Chrome browser cannot directly access the domain socket on the device, so the domain socket on the device needs to be forwarded to the computer.

-1. First, execute the following command in the `hdc shell` to query the domain socket created by ArkWeb on the device.
+1. First, execute the following command in hdc shell to query the domain socket created by ArkWeb on the device.

     ```shell
     cat /proc/net/unix | grep devtools
     ```

-    - If the previous steps were executed correctly, this command will display the domain socket port for debugging.
+    - If the previous steps were performed correctly, the command will display the domain socket port for querying.

         ![hdc_grep_devtools_38532](figures/devtools_resources_hdc_grep_devtools_38532.jpg)

-    - If no results are returned, verify the following:
+    - If no result is found, verify the following:

         (1) The application has enabled the Web debugging switch.